OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:50

-But here is the bread that comes down from heaven, which anyone may eat and not die.
+But here is the bread that descends from heaven, which anyone may eat and not die.

 ## John 6:51